Pelosi unveils $3T coronavirus aid package with $1,200 direct cash aid to individuals

 Majority Leader Steny Hoyer said the bill "will be ready" to call lawmakers back to Washington for the vote.

-But the legislation is heading straight into a Senate roadblock.
+But the 1,800-page package is heading straight into a Senate roadblock.
 Senate Republicans are not planning to vote on any new relief until June, after a Memorial Day recess.

 President Donald Trump has already signed into law nearly $3 trillion in aid approved by Congress.

-The package extends some provisions from previous aid packages, and adds new ones.
+The new package extends some provisions from previous aid packages, and adds new ones.

-There are other new resources, including for the U.S. Postal Service, the 2020 Census and the November election.
+There are other new resources, including $25 billion for the U.S. Postal Service.
+There is help for the 2020 Census and the November election.
 The bill also provides $3.6 billion to help local officials prepare for the challenges of holding elections during the pandemic.

 The popular Payroll Protection Program, which has been boosted in past bills, would see another $10 billion to ensure under-served businesses and nonprofit organizations have access to grants through a disaster loan program.